IN THE NEWS

 April 9, 1998

-In a review of great, new, computer products The New York Times noted that,
+In a review of great, new, computer products

 "By the way, PriceSCAN is a handy web service that scouts the Internet